-Shoot for about 10-15 reps to perform a decent set of stationary lunges.
+Shoot for 10-15 reps to perform a decent set of stationary lunges.
 You can make this exercise easier for those with joint issues by leaning forward slightly to alleviate some of the joint pressure.
-You can also place your hands on a chair or wall’s back for added support.
+You can also place your hands on a chair or wall’s back for support.

 Weight Training Exercises Using Dumbbells